devkcud/zoom.nvim/README.md

 # zoom.nvim

-just zoom (ctrl-w z) for neovim
+just zoom for neovim

-> may or may not work with session managers
+> may not work with other plugins that mess with window sizes like `zen-mode.nvim`